 - If your CPU temperature exceeds Tj Maxx, it shuts down automatically.

-- Running your high-temperature processor for a long time worn-out your CPU cooler.
+- Running your high-temperature processor for a long time will worn-out your CPU cooler.

 - Heat reduces your CPU shelf life.